mainmatter/playbook/project-procedure/digital-products/README.md

 of the project.

-Software projects are highly dynamic and the bigger the scope of a project, the more complex it can get of course, resulting in delays and budget overruns.
+Software projects are highly dynamic and the bigger the scope of a project, the more complex it can get off track, resulting in delays and budget overruns.
 By limiting the scope per increment and introducing escape hatches, complexity and thus risk are minimized while allowing the team to make a decision between implementing essential versions of more user stories versus covering more non-essential aspects and edge cases for fewer user stories.

-Once all stakeholders agree on the plan for the current increment of the application, the list of user stories, edge cases and included as well as excluded aspects are written down in an increment plan, which is used to calculate a rough estimate of the timeline.
+Once all stakeholders agree on the plan for the current increment of the application, the list of user stories together with included as well as excluded aspects and according edge cases are written down in an increment plan, which is used to calculate a rough estimate of the timeline.
 That plan is not irrevocable and neither is the estimate more than an assessment based on the information available at the time.
 Previously unknown